German destroyer Z2 Georg Thiele: Norwegian Campaign

 Georg Thiele was allocated to Group 1 for the Norwegian portion of Operation Weserübung in April 1940.
 The group's task was to transport the 139th Mountain Infantry Regiment (139.
 Gebirgsjäger Regiment) and the headquarters of the 3rd Mountain Division (3.
 Gebirgs-Division) to seize Narvik.
 The ships began loading troops on 6 April and set sail the next day.
 The German destroyers reached the Ofotfjord on the morning of 9 April and Commodore Friedrich Bonte took his flagship Wilhelm Heidkamp, Georg Thiele and Z11 Bernd von Arnim down the fjord to Narvik.
 A heavy snowstorm allowed Thiele and von Arnim to enter the harbor without challenge and tie up at a pier.
 The mountain troops immediately began disembarking, but the ships were spotted by the coast defense ship Norge a few minutes later.
 The latter ship immediately opened fire and was able to fire approximately thirteen 21 cm shells at a range of 600–800 m before von Arnim sank the Norwegian ship with torpedoes.
 In the darkness and falling snow, none of the Norwegian shells hit either of the two destroyers, despite the short range.

 Thiele and von Arnim were the first ships to refuel from the single tanker that had made it safely to Narvik and later moved to the Ballangenfjord, a southern arm of the Ofotfjord, closer to the entrance.
-Shortly before dawn on 10 April, the five destroyers of the British 2nd Destroyer Flotilla, HMS Hardy, HMS Havock, HMS Hunter, HMS Hotspur, and HMS Hero, surprised the five German destroyers in Narvik harbor.
+Shortly before dawn on 10 April, the five destroyers of the British 2nd Destroyer Flotilla, Hardy, Havock, Hunter, Hotspur, and Hero, surprised the five German destroyers in Narvik harbor.
 They torpedoed two destroyers and badly damaged the other three while suffering only minor damage themselves.
 As they were beginning to withdraw they encountered the three destroyers of the 4th Flotilla which had been alerted in the Herjangsfjord when the British began their attack.
 The Germans opened fire first, but the gunnery for both sides was not effective due to the mist and the smoke screen laid by the British as they retreated down the Ofotfjord.
 The German ships had to turn away to avoid a salvo of three torpedoes fired by one of the destroyers in Narvik, but Thiele and von Arnim had also been alerted and were coming up to engage the British.